sriyanjalit/CyberIntel-AI/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+MIT

 ---

-**Built with ❤️ by the Cyber Threat Intelligence Team**
+Built with ❤️ by the Cyber Threat Intelligence Team